lightning/bolts/07-routing-gossip.md

 The sending of all announcements on reconnection is naive, but simple, and allows bootstrap for new nodes as well as updating for nodes which have been offline for some time.

+## HTLC Fees

+The node creating `channel_update` SHOULD accept HTLCs which pay a fee equal or greater than:

+    fee-base-msat + htlc-amount-msat * fee-proportional-millionths / 1000000

+The node creating `channel_update` SHOULD accept HTLCs which pay an older fee for some time after sending `channel_update` to allow for propagation delay.

+## Recommendations for Routing

+As the fee is proportional, it must be calculated backwards from the destination to the source: only the amount required at the final destination is known initially.

+When calculating a route for an HTLC, the `expiry` and the fee both need to be considered: the `expiry` contributes to the time that funds will be unavailable on worst-case failure.
+The tradeoff between these two is unclear, as it depends on the reliability of nodes.

+Other more advanced considerations involve diversity of routes to avoid single points of failure and detection, and channel balance of local channels.

 ## References